 - A current service member-a member of any component of the U.S. Armed Forces, including any reserve component, or the National Guard of any state, who is eligible to receive military education benefits (as verified by the Veterans Services Advisor) or

 - A veteran-a previous service member who has received an honorable discharge, a general discharge or an other than honorable discharge (as verified by the Veterans Services Advisor).

 Service Members and Veteran students do not have to be using Veterans Educational Benefits at Sauk Valley Community College to qualify but must provide the Veterans Services Advisor the necessary documentation to show that they meet either (1) or (2) above.
 This may include the Member 4 copy of their DD214, a copy of a current Certificate of Eligibility for educational benefits from the Department of Veteran Affairs or other appropriate documentation.

-In accordance to H.R.
+In accordance with H.R.
 3230, the Veterans Access, Choice and Accountability Act of 2014, Sauk Valley Community College will bill student Veterans and qualifying dependents at a rate not to exceed the current in-district rate.
 For these purposes, SVCC defines-

 A student Veteran as:

 - A student who has served on active duty, for purposes other than training, for at least 90 days who has an other than "Dishonorable" discharge;

 - A student who has served on active duty for at least 30 days and was discharged for a service-connected disability or

 - A student who is currently serving on active duty, regardless of length of service